-The applications for participants in The Song Continues and Joyce DiDonato’s Master Classes, which will be held in January 2016 at Carnegie Hall, are now available.
-The application deadline for The Song Continues is October 1, 2015 and the application deadline for Joyce DiDonato's Master Classes is October 15, 2015.
+The application for Joyce DiDonato’s 2018 Master Class series, which will take place April 21–23, is now available.
+The deadline to apply is January 24, 2018.
 We offer the following suggestions for getting your application materials into the best possible shape for submission:

 Résumé & Biography